What's new

 -

-- Web replay type control.
-Choose whether to use Web mode or Device mode when interacting with Web applications, and switch dynamically within your tests.
-For details, see Control web replay type.
+Web replay type control.
+Choose whether to use Web mode (default) or Device mode (new) when interacting with Web applications, and switch dynamically within your tests.
+For details, see Web replay types.

-- Launch browsers with a profile or in Incognito mode.
-Specify whether a browser should open in Incognito mode, or with a specific profile.
+Launch browsers with a profile or in Incognito mode.
+When launching a browser from your test scripts, you can now specify whether it should open in Incognito mode, or with a specific profile.
+Browser extension compatibility.

 - Convert result reports to JUnit format.
 Report results to tools that expect them in JUnit format.
 For details, see Run tests using a CI system.